 Read the full review: Huawei P30 Pro review

 OS: Android 8.1 Oreo | Screen size: 6.4-inch | Resolution: 1440 x 2960 | CPU: Exynos 9810 | RAM: 6GB/8GB | Storage: 128GB/512GB | Battery: 4,000mAh | Rear camera: 12MP+12MP | Front camera: 8MP

-For all intents and purposes, the Galaxy Note 9 is a flawless device.
-In fact, it would not be wrong to call it a product of the best consumer-facing technologies that Samsung can offer.
+Although the Galaxy Note 9 is now a year old, it is still an excellent option if you want a big display smartphone.
 Featuring a stunning 6.3-inch Quad HD Super AMOLED display, the Galaxy Note 9 delivers on all fronts – it offers a stunning, vivid display, a powerful chipset, a dual camera setup and a minimal design that stays functional.